The Saint John's Bible

 After the exhibit closed, two volumes of the Heritage Edition, Gospels & Acts and the Pentateuch, will remain at Wartburg College for the rest of 2014.
 These volumes will be displayed at various locations on the campus, including Vogel Library, for the entire year.
 Special exhibits and events will be ongoing.

-NEW!
-The Saint John's Bible to be Featured at "Keep on Learning"
+The Saint John's Bible was Featured at "Keep on Learning"